Diamond Cut – Basics

 Stop 2: Natural Daylight

-Whether outside or near a window, stand with daylight at your back so the diamonds are illuminated by natural, completely outdoor lighting.
+Whether near a window or on a covered porch (not under direct sunlight), stand with daylight at your back so the diamonds are illuminated by natural outdoor lighting.
 Go through the same comparative exercises listed above.
-If it’s a cloudy day you can expect to see far less fire.
-If it’s a sunny day the diamonds may actually look somewhat dark inside, but the colored flashes should be electric.
+If it’s a cloudy day you can expect to see more brightness than fire.
+If it’s a sunny day the colored flashes should be vivid.